Attorney

 Johnston also handles employment cases, including such things as wrongful termination and discrimination issues.

-His college roommate never went to law school.
+By the way, his college roommate never went to law school.

 Share by: